 Start with soup.

+Fill up 50 percent of your plate with non-starchy veggies.
+This may include Brussels sprouts, green beans, carrots, bell peppers, or a green salad, says Lori Zanini, RD.
 In charge of the prep?
-Put colorful vegetables together in dishes and use herbs, spices, onions and garlic to flavor them with fewer calories—try cooked carrots and cumin or Brussels sprouts with garlic.
+Put colorful vegetables together in dishes and use herbs and spices to flavor them, like cooked carrots with cumin or Brussels sprouts with garlic.
 You can also add a healthy twist to classic comfort foods, like replacing green bean casserole with some grilled green beans flavored with garlic and red pepper flakes, Zanini says.